 - 1. Students are expected to take exams on the scheduled dates for the course.
-In the event of an emergency necessitating an absence, such illness or death in the family, students must notify the course instructor as soon as possible. - 2.
+In the event of an emergency necessitating an absence, such as illness or death in the family, students must notify the course instructor as soon as possible. - 2.
 In the event of an absence from an exam, the student is required to present documentation that verifies the emergency circumstances. - 3.
 Each student will be allowed to reschedule one written exam each semester due to extenuating circumstances. - 4.
-Faculty will determine when to reschedule the missed written exam. - 5.
+The missed written exam must be scheduled within 7 days of the original exam date. - 5.
 Students must not leave their seats during the written examination. - 6.
 No communication between students will be tolerated during the written examination. - 7.
 Students may not share information about the written examination with other students. - 8.
-Students must notify the instructor of a late arrival for a written examination and may be given the option to take the written examination during the remaining time scheduled or at another appointed time at the discretion of the faculty.
+Students must notify the instructor of late arrival for a written examination and may be given the option to take the written examination during the remaining time scheduled or at another appointed time at the discretion of the faculty.

-Remediation for Unsatisfactory Performance
+Remediation for Unsatisfactory Practical Exam Performance